Should the Timing of Inspections be Predictable?: Main proofs

-The constraints are indexed by times $t$ in $\{0\} \cup [\tau, \infty)$.
-Attach a nonnegative mass multiplier $\h_0$ to the time-$0$ constraint and a nonnegative density multiplier $\h(t)$ to the time-$t$ constraint, for all $t \geq \tau$.
+To solve \eqref{eq:relaxed_full}, we construct Lagrange multipliers.
+The constraints are indexed by $s$ in $\{0\} \cup [\tau, \infty)$.
+Attach a nonnegative mass multiplier $\h_0$ to the $s= 0$ constraint and a nonnegative, integrable density multiplier $\h(s)$ to the time-$s$ constraint, for all $s \geq \tau$.
 The Lagrangian becomes